pagpires/text-recognizer-pytorch/readme.md

 ### Next TODO
 1. latent data loader (need to keep `to_categorical`)
-2. GPU
-3. validation module
+2. validation module and loss plot